Vedantkoppal/CODSOFT/README.md

 # CODSOFT

 Welcome to project repository!
-Here, we present a compilation of four impactful projects that showcase our team's skills and dedication.
+Here, I present a compilation of four impactful projects.
 These projects cover various machine learning applications and data analysis techniques, each assigned with a unique problem to solve.
 Let's dive into the projects:

 1. Movie Genre Classification
 In this project, we delve into the world of movies and explore how machine learning can accurately predict a movie's genre based on its attributes.
 Our model offers insightful categorizations that can enhance content recommendation systems.